 WB: I have been the CEO of ISE for the past twenty years.
 I was a teacher and public school administrator before I became highly interested and started to work in the student exchange industry.
 I decided to go full-time in this wonderful work in 1988.
 I worked for another exchange organization as Vice President and CEO before taking on the challenges of ISE as CEO in 1997.
 As a language teacher, I was always thinking of ways to bring people of the world together.
 I found the vehicle of student exchange to be the perfect way to demonstrate to foreign students the kindness and caring nature of the American people.
 I always tell people that ISE and its fellow organizations do more good than any government in bringing people of our world together.
 It is rewarding work!

-WB: ISE has always wanted to “give back”.
+WB: ISE has always wanted to “give back.”
 ISE certainly achieves its goals, but it usually deals with children who have the means to be part of an international program.
-It is so obvious that there are many children out there who have basic needs simply to survive.
+It is so obvious that there are many children out there who do not have basic needs simply to survive.
 Knowing that ISE can help with this is just another reason to maintain the success of its program.
 We chose Children Incorporated due to its mission and costs.
 We were very careful in choosing an organization that was extremely careful and attentive to the percentage of each dollar going to the children.
 Your organization had one of the highest percentages in this regard.

 RC: This is a new charity initiative.
 Can you tell us more about why ISE started a fund for non-profits like ours?